clusterlink-net/clusterlink/website/content/en/docs/concepts/services.md

 The Import instance creates the service endpoint in the same namespace as it is defined in.
 The created service will have the Import's `metadata.Name`.
-This allows maintaining independent names for services between peers[^TLS].
+This allows maintaining independent names for services between peers.
 Alternately, you may use the same name for the import and related source exports.
  You can define multiple Import CRDs for the same set of Exports in different namespaces.
 These are independent of each other.